 The Duchess and Crown Prince Haakon were in conversation with Ulrikke Falch and Carl Martin Eggesbø at Hartvig Nissen.

 The couple met the cast and discussed the themes covered in the show at Hartvig Nissen.
-The royal couple and Crown Prince pair with SKAM actors in the stairs at Hartvig Nissen for official photograph.
+The royal couple and Crown Prince pair with SKAM actors in the stairs at Hartvig Nissen for an official photograph.

 After the school visit, Crown Prince and Princess welcomed Prince William and Duchess Catherine for lunch at Skaugum.

 The Duke and Duchess arrived for lunch.

 Crown couple’s Dog Milly Kakao used the opportunity to get acquainted with British Couple.
 Duchess herself is a dog lover.
 She seemed to taken a liking to Milly immediately.

 For the first part of the day, Duchess was wearing Dolce and Gabbana brown double breasted military style buttoned coat.
 Here shown in black colour.

 Crafted of luxurious virgin wool, the design is characterised by its two line button fastening, classic collar, piqued shoulders and slim long sleeves, drawing in at the waist with darts and falling with a gentle flare to the knee.
 A coat is complete with two flap pockets, a rear central vent and a full leopard print lining, a signature of the house.

 Underneath, the Duchess wore a gorgeous dress from Norwegian brand byTiMo.
 The Black Lace Trimmed Shift Dress features oval-heckled lace detailing on the collar, on the shoulders and in the waistline.
 The neckline of the dress was seemed to be modified for Duchess.

 The floral print piece is from the Pre Spring 2018 Collection and is available for $285 on the byTiMo website.
 The Designer Tine Mollatt was among the guests the black-tie dinner at the Palace and last night expressed her delight, “An incredibly proud moment.
 We are very grateful that she chose a dress from us”.

 Duchess paired the outfit with Tod’s black suede block heel pumps.

 She wore her Cornelia James Beatrice gloves and carried her Mulberry Bayswater clutch.

 Duchess accessorised her looks with her Mappin & Webb Empress earrings.